HasibAhmed1624/SL-PseAAC/README.md

   2. Features: This folder contains the finally selected features for StackDPP.
   3. Results: The results of some of our experiments are placed under this folder as CSV files.
 All the experimental results are available in the manuscript.
   4. Scripts: Run the script in the script folder to generate results.
 Both the notebook version and Python script execute the same logic.
+  5. Models/Uniprot1424: These are some trained models on Uniprot1424 dataset.
+The models tied to previous literature are according to our implementation of their methodologies.

  ## Run the predictor on your protein sequences
   1. We will need the sequence, PSSM, and Spider output of the sequence.
 Two example files, example.pssm and example.spd33 have been uploaded.